makersacademy/chitter-challenge/README.md

 ## User Stories

-Posting Messages
+Viewing Messages
 ```
-As a Maker
+As a maker
-So that I can let people know what I am doing
+So that I can see what others are saying
-I want to post a message (peep) to chitter
+I want to see all peeps in reverse chronological order
 ```
+At first I hard coded the peeps but then added databases for production and testing.
+Timestamping the peeps seemed more tricky so I used the id as a quick fix at first.

 ## Changes to Implement